ttscoff/podtagger/README.md

 ### Show Notes

-PodTagger reads a YAML header from a file called `shownotes.raw` in the same directory as the mp3 file you're tagging.[^1] After PodTagger finishes, it will write out the show notes with the YAML removed to a file called `shownotes.md`.
+PodTagger reads a YAML header from a file called `shownotes.raw` in the same directory as the mp3 file you're tagging.
+If `shownotes.raw` doesn't exist but `shownotes.md` does, `shownotes.md` will be copied to .raw and then overwritten without the YAML headers.

+After PodTagger finishes, it will write out the show notes with the YAML removed to a file called `shownotes.md`.
 The rest of the file after the YAML headers can be any information you want.
 I use it for description, sponsor info, and show links, but it's for whatever you'd post on a show landing page.

 The `shownotes.raw` file would look something like this: